i2p/i2p.www/i2p2www/spec/common-structures.rst

     Bit 1: If 0, a standard published leaseset.
            If 1, an unpublished leaseset.
 Should not be flooded, published, or sent in response to a query.
-If this leaseset expires, do not query the netdb for a new one.
+If this leaseset expires, do not query the netdb for a new one, unless bit 2 is set.
+    Bit 2: If 0, a standard published leaseset.
+           If 1, this unencrypted leaseset will be blinded and encrypted when published.
+           If this leaseset expires, query the blinded location in the netdb for a new one.
+           If this bit is set to 1, set bit 1 to 1 also.
+           As of release 0.9.42.
-    Bits 15-2: set to 0 for compatibility with future uses
+    Bits 15-3: set to 0 for compatibility with future uses

   offline_signature :: `OfflineSignature`
                        length -> varies